-Installation of Local Services on Mac OS X systems requires root privileges.
+Installation of Local Services on macOS systems requires root privileges.
 The "root" account is disabled by default on Mac systems.
 Therefore you need to enable it to proceed.

-To view and edit the assessment configurations for Mac OS X, see:
+To view and edit the assessment configurations for macOS, see:

 - Prepare Your Mac - Install the Vulnerable Software Discovery Tool for Mac